Effects of Hurricane Georges in Louisiana: Background and preparations

-Preparations
+Hurricane Georges originated as a tropical depression on September 15 in the open Atlantic Ocean.
+A day later, the National Hurricane Center (NHC) named it Tropical Storm Georges, and upgraded it to a hurricane a day later.
+Georges moved across the northern Lesser Antilles and much of the Greater Antilles, maintaining hurricane intensity.
+It emerged into the Gulf of Mexico as a Category 2 hurricane on September 25 and turned to the northwest.
+By September 27, the NHC continued to forecast that Georges would strike southeastern Louisiana as a major hurricane, with some hurricane models predicting it would move ashore as far west as central Louisiana.
+Ultimately, Georges made landfall near Biloxi, Mississippi on September 28, with winds of 105 mph.
+Upon landfall, the hurricane's forward motion slowed to an eastward drift.
+Georges dissipated on October 1 near the Atlantic coast of Florida.

 At 9:00 am Central Daylight Time (CDT) on September 25, the National Hurricane Center issued a hurricane watch for coastal regions of Louisiana east of Morgan City.
 The following day, the watch was upgraded to a hurricane warning when the storm neared landfall.
 A hurricane watch was also issued for areas between Morgan City and Intracoastal City.
 When forecasts indicated a landfall east of the state, the hurricane watch was canceled and the hurricane warning amended to a tropical storm warning.
 By September 29, all tropical cyclone warnings and watches were discontinued.

 During September 25–26, large-scale evacuations took place in response to forecasts suggesting a landfall near New Orleans.
 More than 1.5 million people in New Orleans were advised to leave the city.
 The nine shelters opened throughout the area were collectively capable of accommodating up to 450,000 people.
 New Orleans mayor Marc Morial declared a State of Emergency to allow federal assistance into the affected areas during the immediate aftermath of the hurricane.
 A curfew was instituted for those who ignored evacuation orders or could not leave the city.

 Approximately 500,000 people evacuated from Jefferson and Orleans Parishes in advance of the hurricane.
 Elsewhere, about 31,000 others took refuge in shelters set up throughout the state.
 In Jefferson Parish, roughly 3,900 people evacuated to public shelters, while 20,000 temporarily moved to Orleans Parish, 14,000 of whom were located in the Louisiana Superdome.
 In Plaquemines Parish, about 15,000 residents evacuated and 2,300 took refuge in public shelters.
 Grand Isle's 1,500 residents were ordered to evacuate for the fourth time in a month.
 Due to the large-scale evacuations, 175 off-duty state troopers and 250 national guard troops were deployed to help speed up the process.
 Only two highways, U.S. Route 90 and Interstate 10 lead in and out of New Orleans; heavy rains from previous storms flooded parts of US 90, hindering preparation efforts.
 Lt.
 Col. Ronnie Jones of the Louisiana state police noted that the evacuation was "probably the largest [...] we have ever achieved".